Arctostaphylos/phase_0_unit_1/week_2/3_Responsive_Web_Design/my_reflection.md

 * How do you think smartphones and tablets have changed web design?
 How do you think new technology will change web design in the future?

 The two contstraints of tablets and smartphones is their smaller viewport size, and the fact that they can view webpages in both portrait and landscape orientation.
 I know that I appreciate when sites have a mobile specific design for my phone as it makes it much easier to use.
+Another consideration for smartphones and tablets is the variation in network speed.
+Some devices might be using a mobile network, while others are using a speedy wifi connection.
+If we're designing to maximize the speed at which a page loads, the different network speeds can have a big impact.

 * How do you think visually impaired people use the web?
 Can they?
 Should we design and development for them?